achadr/cv-maker/README.md

 ## Templates

-The app includes 3 professional CV templates to choose from:
+The app includes 8 professional CV templates to choose from:

 - **Classic** - Traditional single-column layout with clean section dividers
 - **Modern** - Bold two-column design with sidebar and gradient colors
 - **Minimal** - Elegant centered layout with lots of whitespace
+- **Executive** - Premium two-column layout for leadership roles
+- **Creative** - Bold typography and unique layout for creatives
+- **Compact** - Dense layout that fits more content on one page
+- **Elegant** - Sophisticated design with refined typography
+- **Simple** - Ultra-minimalist with no styling distractions

 Switch between templates anytime by clicking the "Template" button in the header.
 Your data remains the same across all templates.